Veto vs Multifactor

 "How do I safely give my AI agent access to online accounts and third-party services?"

 This is Multifactor's question.
 If your agent needs to log into your bank to check transactions, access your CRM to pull customer data, or browse internal tools on your behalf, Multifactor's Checkpoint proxy gives it access without exposing passwords.
-You control the permission level and can revoke instantly.
+You control the permission level and can revoke at the permission boundary.

 "How do I control what my AI agent does once it has access?"